Vasil Kušej

-Vasil Kušej (born 24 May 2000) is a Czech professional footballer who plays as a forward for Slavia Prague and the Czech Republic national team.
+Vasil Kušej (born 24 May 2000) is a Czech professional footballer who plays as a forward for Czech First League club Slovan Liberec on loan from Slavia Prague and the Czech Republic national team.

 Club career

 Born in Ústí nad Labem, Kušej signed for the youth academy of German second division side Dynamo Dresden at the age of 15.
 In 2019, he was sent on loan to Wacker Innsbruck in the Austrian second division.

 In 2020, he was sent on loan to Czech second division club Ústí nad Labem.
-On 7 November 2024, Kušej scored FK Mladá Boleslav's only goal in a 2-1 defeat by Vitoria S.C. in a UEFA Conference League league stage game.
+On 7 November 2024, Kušej scored FK Mladá Boleslav's only goal in a 2–1 defeat by Vitoria in a UEFA Conference League league stage game.

 On 7 January 2025, Kušej signed a contract with Slavia Prague until December 2028.

+On 27 June 2026, Kušej joined Slovan Liberec on a one-year loan deal with option to make the transfer permanent.

 International career

 Having represented the Czech Republic at all U16–U21 levels, Kušej debuted for the Czech senior squad on 20 November 2023 in a Euro 2024 qualifying match against Moldova.